 Jenny Blyth, curator and floating gallerist, provides a fine art consultancy for of artists and collectors, providing advice, studio visits and critique, initiating projects, securing sales and curating exhibitions.
 Jenny Blyth has more than twenty five years experience in contemporary art as curator and gallerist.
-She was curator at Saatchi Gallery 1990-2002, and curated 50 exhibitions at Art Jericho and Carey Blyth Gallery (2010-23).
+She was curator at Saatchi Gallery 1990-2002, and gallerist curating 50 exhibitions at Art Jericho Oxford and Carey Blyth Gallery (2010-23) and is currently working as freelance Curator, Industry Expert and Creative Life Coach.

-If you are looking for unique contemporary art for your home or work place, see tabs above for images and info on individual artists and contact jennyblythart@gmail.com
+If you are looking for beautiful contemporary art for your home or work place, see tabs above for images and info on individual artists, and contact jennyblythart@gmail.com

-Jenny Blyth Fine Art works with a portfolio of artists (below) to secure exhibitions and sales.
+Jenny Blyth Fine Art works with a portfolio of artists to secure exhibitions and sales.

 Day Bowman has a lifetime of painting under her belt creating beautiful abstracted paintings that explore geopolitics, borders, boundaries and migration.
 Raised in the West Country on the coast, her work is grounded in both the land and the outlying ocean as celebrated in her Seaside Citadels and Marking the Boundary series.